-The County's elected and appointed officials considered many factors when setting the 2022 budget, tax rates, and fees that will be charged for the year.
+The County's elected and appointed officials considered many factors when setting the 2023 budget, tax rates, and fees that will be charged for the year.

-- The unemployment rate for Lac qui Parle County at the end of 2021 was 2.3%.
-This is comparable with the state unemployment rate of 2.6% and shows a decrease from the County's 4.5% rate of one year ago.
+- The unemployment rate for Lac qui Parle County at the end of 2022 was 3.6%.
+This is comparable with the state unemployment rate of 2.9% and shows an increase from the County's 2.3% rate of one year ago.
 The low unemployment rates, combined with a workforce that is aging and shrinking, has increased pressure on the County and other local employers to remain competitive in the job market.
-These factors did not have a tangible effect on the 2021 budget but the impact may be felt in future years. - In 2021 the County made its first interest-only bond payment on the Capital Facilities Plan.
+These factors did not have a tangible effect on the 2022 budget but the impact may be felt in future years. - In 2021 the County made its first interest-only bond payment on the Capital Facilities Plan.
 It is apparent that several of the County's major building assets are at or nearing replacement age, and the Plan provides a structured approach to address these needs.
-The Plan has been adopted by the County Board, and the implementation of the Plan calls for construction of a Highway Operations Center and a Government Center over the course of the next 2-3 years at a projected cost of \$18 million. \$10 million will be financed through bond issuance, and the remainder will be financed by spending down the County's cash reserves.
+The Plan has been adopted by the County Board, and the implementation of the Plan calls for construction of a Government Center over the course of the next 1-2 years at a projected cost of \$18 million. \$10 million will be financed through bond issuance, and the remainder will be financed by spending down the County's cash reserves.
 This financing plan will allow for the necessary investments while keeping fund reserves at acceptable levels and also minimizing the impact on the County's annual property tax levy. - Agriculture is the singularly dominant local industry, and tillable ag land makes up the biggest portion of the County's tax base.
 Land values had increased significantly from 2005 2014 following a temporary surge in grain commodity prices, but have stabilized or trended slightly downward overall since 2015.
 For assessment years 2015-2019, land values decreased.
 The following chart shows ag land value changes for selected years: